 Restrictions on exposures to single large counterparties.
-The Banking Law prohibits banks and bank holding companies (on a consolidated basis with their subsidiaries and affiliates) from having exposures exceeding 25% of the sum of their Tier 1 and Tier 2 capital to a single counterparty (on a consolidated basis with its subsidiaries and specially related parties as defined in the law).
-The Enforcement Order and the Enforcement Ordinance of the Banking Law are expected to be amended in light of the Basel Committee on Banking Supervision's final standard published in April 2014, which, among other things, prohibits a large exposure exceeding 25% of Tier 1 capital and a G-SIB's exposure to another G-SIB exceeding 15% of Tier 1 capital, requires recognition of exposures to credit risk mitigation providers and introduces a look-through approach for exposures to collective investment undertakings.
+The Banking Law prohibits banks and bank holding companies (on a consolidated basis with their subsidiaries and affiliates) from having large exposure exceeding 25% of their Tier 1 capital to a single counterparty and also prohibits a G-SIB's exposure to another G-SIB exceeding 15% of its Tier 1 capital.